 Folsom Pedestrian Accident Lawyer

-The lovely weather in Folsom makes our beautiful city ideal for walking, running, bike riding, or similar outdoor activities.
+The great weather in Folsom makes the beautiful city ideal for walking, running, bike riding, or similar outdoor activities.
 However, as the presence of pedestrians increases on our roads, so do the related dangers.
 Pedestrians in these areas should take extra precautions to protect themselves while on foot.

 - Drivers who are backing up or making left, right or U-turns.